annagrotius/Irony_Detection_Classifier/README.md

 ----
 ## NAVIGATION:
-To navigate across the files on Github, the XX has been structured in the following way:
+To navigate across the project files on Github, the project has been structured in the following way:

 <i>- Irony_classification_train</i>